 President and Chief Executive Officer, Cox Enterprises

-Alex Taylor is president and chief executive officer of Cox Enterprises.
+Alex Taylor is president and chief executive officer of Cox Enterprises, a leading communications, media and automotive services company with $21 billion in annual revenues and more than 55,000 employees worldwide.
 He is responsible for the company and its three major subsidiaries: Cox Communications, Cox Automotive and Cox Media Group, as well as the Cox Family Office and corporate functions including financial operations, human resources and administration.
 Taylor serves on Cox Enterprises’ board of directors and is the great-grandson of James M. Cox, who founded the company in 1898.

-Taylor is a board member of the Food Well Alliance and PATH Foundation, and former board chair of American Rivers.
-He received a bachelor's degree in science with a focus on human and organizational development from Vanderbilt University, where he now serves on the board of trust.
+Taylor is a board member of Food Well Alliance and PATH Foundation, and former board chair of American Rivers.
+He received his bachelor's degree in human and organizational development from Vanderbilt University, where he now serves on the board of trust.
 An avid outdoorsman and conservationist, he is the author of “The Longest Cast: The Fly-Fishing Journey of a Lifetime.”
 He donated the royalties from the book to the International Game Fishing Association for the preservation of endangered fishing sanctuaries.